osrf/gazebo_tutorials/build_robot/tutorial.md

     </sdf>
     ~~~

 At this point we have the basic contents for a model.
 The `model.config` file describes the robot with some extra meta data.
-The `model.sdf` file contains the necessary tags to instantiate a model named `my_robot` using Gazebo linked against SDF version 1.4.
+The `model.sdf` file contains the necessary tags to instantiate a model named `my_robot` using Gazebo-classic linked against SDF version 1.4.

 ## Build the Model's Structure ##